pocl/pocl/doc/sphinx/source/conformance.rst

 - clUnloadCompiler() only actually unload LLVM after all programs & kernels have been released.

+- clSetUserEventStatus() called with negative status.
+The Spec leaves the behaviour in this case as "implementation defined", and this part of pocl is only very lightly tested by the conformance tests. clSetUserEventStatus() called with CL_COMPLETE works as expected, and is heavily used by the conversions conformance test.

 Conformance tests results (kernel library precision) on tested hardware
 -----------------------------------------------------------------------